On April 2, 2011, in Wankhede Stadium, Mumbai – India, was chasing down a total of 274 against Sri Lanka in the world cup final.

 Not understanding the probability nature of trading (profiting over a series of trades).

-Let’s say we are planning for a vacation to Switzerland.
+Let’s say we are planning a vacation to Switzerland.
 How do we go about it?
 First, we’ll schedule the date, allocate enough money for the trip, book the tickets and finally make the trip.

 However, there is also one crucial factor that we consider to understand the environment of the place we’re visiting.